online-ml/deep-river/CONTRIBUTING.md

 ```

 From the root of the repository, you can then run the `make livedoc` command to take a look at the documentation in your browser.
 This will run a custom script which parses all the docstrings and generate MarkDown files that [MkDocs](https://www.mkdocs.org/) can render.

-## Adding a release note

-All classes and function are automatically picked up and added to the documentation.
-The only thing you have to do is to add an entry to the relevant file in the [`docs/releases` directory](docs/releases).

 ## Build Cython and Rust extensions